-We participate in a money pool through which we and certain of our affiliates can borrow or invest on a short-term basis.
+We have a money pool through which the holding company and participating subsidiaries can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
-The net funding requirements of the money pool are expected to be met with borrowings by CenterPoint Energy under its revolving credit facility or the sale by CenterPoint Energy of its commercial paper.
-At April 20, 2015, we had no borrowings from or investments in the money pool.
-The money pool may not provide sufficient funds to meet our cash needs.
+The net funding requirements of the money pool are expected to be met with borrowings under our revolving credit facility or the sale of our commercial paper.